casper-network/docs-archive/dapp-dev-guide/deploying-contracts.rst

 The ``deploy`` command on its own provides multiple actions strung together optimizing for the common case, with the capability to separate concerns between your key management and deploy creation.
 See details about generating account key pairs in the Developer Guide.

 Every account can associate multiple keys with it and give each a weight.
 Collective weight of signing keys decides whether an action of certain type can be made.
 To learn more about how weights and threshholds work, please review the `Blockchain Design <https://docs.casperlabs.io/en/latest/implementation/accounts.html>`_.
 In order to collect weight of different associated keys, a deploy has to be signed by corresponding private keys.
-The ``put-deploy`` command creates a deploy, signs it and deploys to the node but doesn't allow for signing with multiple keys.
+The ``put-deploy`` command creates a deploy, signs it and deploys to the node but doesn\'t allow for signing with multiple keys.
 Therefore, we split ``deploy`` into separate commands:

 * ``make-deploy``  - creates a deploy from input parameters
 * ``sign-deploy``  - signs a deploy with given private key
-* ``send-deploy``  - sends a deploy to CasperLabs node
+* ``send-deploy``  - sends a deploy to a Casper node

 To make a deploy signed with multiple keys: first create the deploy with ``make-deploy``.
 This generates a deploy file that can be sent to the other signers, who then sign it with their keys by calling ``sign-deploy`` for each key.
 Signatures need to be gathered on the deploy one after another, untill all requisite parties have signed the deploy.
 Finally the signed deploy is sent to the node with ``send-deploy`` for processing by the network.